Unrest spreads in violence-hit South Africa mining belt

 Ten people had been killed last week before police opened fire on striking miners on Thursday, shooting dead another 34 in the worst such bloodshed since the end of apartheid white-minority rule in 1994.

-The labour troubles were touched off by a violent turf war between labour unions at the Marikana mine.
+The Labor troubles were touched off by a violent turf war between Labor unions at the Marikana mine.
 Similar rumblings have emerged at other mines.

 CONTAGION